openethereum/openethereum.github.io/FAQ-Basic-Operations,-Configuration,-and-Synchronization.md

+---
-# FAQ: Basic Operations, Configuration, and Synchronization
+title: FAQ - Basic Operations, Configuration, and Synchronization
+---

-### How do I run Parity?
+## How do I run Parity?

 After building Parity from source: